 The concentration of platelets may make a difference between centrifuged and non-centrifuged marrow aspirate.
 Fortunately, that difference can readily be equalized because platelets are easy to add.
 Indeed, for years, we have been adding PRP with every bone marrow injection.

 There are other components lost in the centrifugation processes that are not so easy to add.
 One such component is exosomes.
 Exosomes are much like the body’s Fed-Ex system in that they deliver growth factors to sites where they are needed.
 The exosomes contained in virgin aspirate may be more potent and more numerous than those found in centrifuged marrow.
-Many times, when we wish to concentrate exosomes we will use ultra-centrifugation.
-We are not sure of the overall effect that centrifugation has on exosomes but chances are we will lose some exosomes to centrifugation and possibility change their secretory profile.
 We must also realize exosomes may be a product of the cell environment.
 The various cells can sense what type of growth factors may be needed based on their environmental stimuli.
-Centrifugation may affect the stimuli.

 Neutrophils also play a huge role here in the two versions of bone marrow.
 Neutrophils basically control the oxygen uptake or “respiratory burst” that is so important to the viability of stem cells, especially vascular stromal cells.
 The respiratory burst does both good and bad.
 A respiratory burst will release free radicals (ROS) which can be bad for the overall environment of the regenerative cells (however, they are very good at killing pathogens).
 At the same time, the ROSs can have a profound effect on intracellular signaling pathways and ultimately in modulating gene expression.
 The following diagram shows the paradoxical effect of high levels of free radicals on cells.
 The opposite effect occurs in low levels of ROS.